GenAI Client 1.3.3-SNAPSHOT API

 - Optionally apply service-loaded host tools through

-- Execute the request, consume the generated response or embeddings, and record usage metrics.
+- Execute the request and consume the generated response or embeddings.
+Usage is automatically recorded in

 Usage notes